Plagiodontes dentatus

-Plagiodontes dentatus is a recent species of small to medium-sized air-breathing land snail, terrestrial pulmonate gastropods in the family Orthalicidae, subfamily Odontostominae.
+Plagiodontes dentatus is a recent species of small to medium-sized air-breathing land snail, terrestrial pulmonate gastropods in the family Cyclodontinidae.
 It occurs in Entre Ríos Province, Argentina.

 Fossil record

 Plagiodontes dentatus has a fossil record extending back to the Brazilian Paleocene, with a supposed specimen belonging to this species found in the limestones of Itaboraí Basin.
 It has also been recorded from the Miocene of Uruguay and Miocene and Pleistocene of Argentina.